badge icon

 Turkish Jockey Club

-Located at the boundary between Zeytinburnu and Bakırköy in Istanbul, the Veliefendi Hipodromu was used for centuries as an extensive grassland area and became the primary venue for modern horse racing in the early 20th century.
-Today it functions as Türkiye’s oldest and largest hippodrome, serving as a significant focal point for both leisure culture and racing history throughout its long past.
+Located at the boundary between Zeytinburnu and Bakırköy in Istanbul, the Veliefendi Hipodromu has been used since the Ottoman period as a vast grassland and became the primary venue for modern horse racing in the early 20th century.
+Today it functions as Türkiye’s oldest and largest hippodrome, having served as a significant focal point throughout its long history for both leisure culture and racing tradition.

 Veliefendi Hipodromu (Flickr)